 In practice, the reflection from mirror facets cannot be reduced to absolute zero.
 By using Lee's structure [177] or by placing the waveguide at an angle to the facets, the only feedback into the waveguide mode is due to scattering, which can be made very small.
-However, even with a reflectivity as small as $10^{-6}$ , the conventional threshold gain (neglecting internal absorption loss) of a 500 μm laser is $\frac{1}{L} \ln \frac{1}{R} \approx 276 \text{ cm}^{-1}$ ; for longer diodes the threshold decreases inversely to L. Thus at pumping levels of interest (gL > 20) the diode can well be above the conventional lasing threshold.
+However, even with a reflectivity as small as 10^{-6} , the conventional threshold gain (neglecting internal absorption loss) of a 500 μm laser is $(1/L) \ln(1/R) \approx 276 \text{ cm}^{-1}$; for longer diodes, the threshold decreases inversely to L. Thus at pumping levels of interest (gL > 20) the diode can well be above the conventional lasing threshold.
 The question arises as to whether the frequency response of such a device behaves like that of a conventional laser diode, with a square root dependence as in (1) from [15], or like that of a superluminescent diode.

-There is actually no reason to believe that a laser with mirror reflectivities as low as $10^{-6}$ should behave as predicted by the spatially uniform rate equations.
-The optical spectrum, though wider than common laser diodes because of the extremely low finesse cavity, would be considerably narrower than the free superluminescent spectrum.
+Fig. D.4 Corner frequencies of a superluminescent diode versus pump with various β : (a) for a 500 μ m diode and (b) a 2.5 mm diode.
+The responses of conventional (0.3 mirror reflectivity) laser diodes of similar lengths are shown in dotted lines spectrum.
 The following calculations are carried out to illustrate the effects of a small but finite mirror reflectivity on the frequency response of the superluminescent diode.
 It also serves to illustrate the actual range of validity of the conventional rate equations.
-In the case of a finite reflectivity the pertinent boundary conditions are where R is the mirror reflectivity.
-The above boundary conditions modify (D.5) into